-Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents.
-The Company places its cash and cash equivalents with high credit quality financial institutions and, by policy, generally limits the amount of credit exposure to any one financial institution.
-The Company does not have credit risk due to cash and cash equivalents that are in excess of amounts insured by the Federal Deposit Insurance Corporation.
+Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash.
+The Company places its cash with high credit quality financial institutions and, by policy, generally limits the amount of credit exposure to any one financial institution.
+The Company has a credit risk of \$119,857 for cash amounts held in a single institution that are in excess of amounts issued by the Federal Deposit Insurance Corporation.